vuejs/vueify/README.md

 1. You can include both scoped and non-scoped styles in the same component.

-2. A child component's root node will be affected by both the parent's scoped CSS and the child's scoped CSS.
+2. The following will be affected by both the parent's scoped CSS and the child's scoped CSS:

-3. Partials are not affected by scoped styles.
+  - A child component's root node
+  - Content inserted to a child component via `<slot>`

 ### Hot Reload

-> Experimental

 To enable hot component reloading, you need to install the [browserify-hmr](https://github.com/AgentME/browserify-hmr) plugin: